MyEditorCool/editors/DevelopAnEditor.md

 1. Open Configuration in myeditor.cool
 2. paste your package web cdn address.
 If you published package to npm, you can use `https://unpkg.com/{package.name}@{package.version}`.
-3. you can also start a local file server to serve your pakcage for local debugging.
+3. you can also start a local file server to serve your package for local debugging.

 ## Live code & Debug